Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 ## The CspPolicyGroup class

-However, you can have both a CSP and a CSP-Report-Only policy, and usually **this is recommended**.
+However, you can have both a CSP and CSP-Report-Only policy, and usually **this is recommended**.
 Some libraries do not support this configuration.
 This library does.
 For example **you can do** something like this:

 ````